nakulmitra/java-interview-questions/README.md

 No, `Predicate` is **not serializable** by default.
 If we need serialization, we need to implement a custom `Predicate` that extends both `Predicate` and `Serializable`.

-### How would you write a custom reusable predicate?
+### How would we write a custom reusable predicate?

 ```java
 public class MyPredicates {